 Australian education system allows its students to enrol for vocational courses that lets them skip university education and apply directly to jobs.
 These courses primarily focus on practical learning and industry skills unlike the regular courses that rely heavily on theoretical and in-depth knowledge.
 A lot of schools provide courses in technical and further education (TAFE) and vocational education and training (VET).
 Keep in mind that courses mostly provide certifications, diploma or advanced diploma.
 Some of the popular industries that VET students can look at include manufacturing, hospitality, sports, tourism, business and marketing.

 Pathway programs – Your bridge to higher education in Australia

 International students may require additional support and assistance to get accustomed to the education system and teaching approach of Australia.
 Henceforth, a lot of pathway programs to higher education that comprise of foundation courses and English language programs are available.

-Unlike a single intake in the Indian universities, Australian colleges and universities offer two major intakes.
+Australian colleges and universities offer two major intakes.
 Intakes may also be referred to as a semester in some universities.